-2. Identifying companies subject to regulation according to the designation criteria of proposed Bill 2768/2022
+2. Identifying companies subject to regulation according to the designation criteria of proposed Draft Draft Bill 2768/2022

-It is important to understand how the criteria proposed by proposed Bill 2768/2022 applies to the national reality.
-In this sense, given the vagueness and the broad scope of the criteria for designating firms with the "power to control essential access", in addition to the great heterogeneity of the services covered by Article 6 of the Bill, this section develops a methodology for listing the universe of sectors and firms possibly affected by the regulatory initiative in its current form.
+It is important to understand how the criteria outlined by proposed Draft Draft Bill 2768/2022 applies to the national reality.
+In this sense, given the vagueness and the broad scope of the criteria for designating firms with the "power to control essential access", in addition to the great heterogeneity of the services covered by Article 6 of the Draft Draft Bill, this section develops a methodology for listing the universe of sectors and firms possibly affected by the regulatory initiative in its current form.

-The characterization and quantification of the universe of firms covered by proposed Bill 2768/2022 is a fundamental step in assessing the economic and competitive impacts of the Bill.
+The characterization and quantification of the universe of firms covered by proposed Draft Draft Bill 2768/2022 is a fundamental step in assessing the economic and competitive impacts of the Draft Bill.
 However, despite growing regulatory interest, there is a lack of clear definitions, consolidated data and standardized methodologies for identifying and classifying the group of economic agents that can be defined as "digital platforms" in the Brazilian context.
-As previously mentioned, this dynamic is further hampered by the vague specification of the criteria presented by the Bill, resulting in a large number of markets and agents possibly being subject to regulation.
+As previously mentioned, this dynamic is further hampered by the vague specification of the criteria presented by the Draft Bill, resulting in a large number of markets and agents possibly being subject to regulation.

-This section presents the methodology used to measure the size of the universe of firms affected by the regulatory model proposed in Bill 2768/2022.
+This section presents the methodology used to measure the size of the universe of firms affected by the regulatory model proposed in Draft Bill 2768/2022.
 Public APIs, microdata, and private databases are used to identify the platforms possibly covered by the regulatory framework in question.
 The final list developed using the methodology here described can be found in Annex I.

-2.1 The methodology for listing firms possibly affected by the designation criteria presented by Bill 2768/2022
+2.1 The methodology for listing firms possibly affected by the designation criteria presented by Draft Bill 2768/2022 previously discussed in relation to the Draft Bill's text, it is possible to develop a robust mapping of the universe of digital platforms possibly affected by combining different data sources and references.

-The methodology used here draws on a set of databases from public, private, and academic sources in order to identify the firms impacted by the Bill.
-Despite the limitations of each of the different approaches and the specification problems previously discussed in relation to the Bill's text, it is possible to develop a robust mapping of the universe of digital platforms possibly affected by combining different data sources and references.
+The methodology used here draws on a set of databases from public, private, and academic sources in order to identify the firms impacted by the Draft Bill.
+Despite the limitations of each of the different approaches and the specification problems

 The listing effort is divided into three distinct stages.
 Initially, data is collected from the Brazilian Federal Revenue Service ("RFB" or "Receita Federal"), wishing to identify the firms of interest based on their tax regimes and economic activities.
-In the second stage, the methodology developed by Silva, Chiarini & Ribeiro (2022) is used to identify the firms of interest based on key terms within the scope of the private data available on Crunchbase.30 Finally, a process of consolidating the two methodologies is carried out, allowing the presentation of a final list of 258 firms in 24 different sectors that would be subject to regulation according to the criteria presented by Bill 2768/2022.
+In the second stage, the methodology developed by Silva, Chiarini & Ribeiro (2022) is used to identify the firms of interest based on key terms within the scope of the private data available on Crunchbase.30 Finally, a process of consolidating the two methodologies is carried out, allowing the presentation of a final list of 252 firms in 24 different sectors that would be subject to regulation according to the criteria presented by Draft Bill 2768/2022.
+These 252 firms, when consolidated by economic groups - considering that the same company may operate different services identified by the PL as "digital platforms" total 156 companies operating in Brazil.